seankmartin/skm-foam/projects/simuran.md

 2. Inviwo (https://inviwo.org/) - How to add your own custom code into a project.
 Inviwo's method is to provide you with a folder which you can simply drag and drop any additional analysis into, which is very convenient.
 3. Sumatra (https://neuralensemble.org/sumatra/) - Keeping track of the code used to produce analyses.
 Basically it stores extra information when the code is run about the system used, time that was taken, code version, etc.
 4. SpikeInterface (https://www.biorxiv.org/content/10.1101/796599v2) - The code is structured similarly to theirs, they aim to provide code that works with any spike sorting format.
 The idea here is to provide code that works with any electrophys format.

+## Possible things to talk to

+1. NeuroChaT
+2. MNE
+3. Elephant
+4. NWB NC?